• Biographies

 Beginning of Paper

 Aldous Huxley wrote Brave New World in the 1930’s.
 During this time the world was making its first steps in scientific and technological advances.
 These advances were seen not only as evidence of man’s progress but also as a tremendous hope for mankind.
-People began to become more and more captivated with scientific progress and less and less interested in the ethical questions this progress r ....
+People began to become more and more captivated with scientific progress and less and less interested in the ethical questions this progress raised.
+Huxley ....

 Middle of Paper

 .... think?
 In the novel Brave New World, the author Aldous Huxley, warns readers that scientific advances can be a threat to society.
 This is particularly evident in the fields of biology, technology and psychology.
 One scientific advance of which Huxley warns readers of is that in biology.
 In the setting of Brave New World the mass production of humans is accomplished with the Bokanovsky process.
-In this process, human beings are genetica ....
+In this process, human beings are genetically ....

 Word Count: 1619 Register To View Full Paper